laiblab/laiblab.github.io/_pages/home.md

 # Welcome to Lai Lab at PKU

-We are a research group in the [BioMedical Engineering Department](https://bme.bjmu.edu.cn/) and [International Cancer Institute](https://pkuici.bjmu.edu.cn/) at Peking University.
+We are a research group in the [BioMedical Engineering Department, Institute of advanced clinical medicine](https://iacm.bjmu.edu.cn/) and [International Cancer Institute](https://pkuici.bjmu.edu.cn/) at Peking University.
 Our lab is primarily a computational biology/bioinformatic group with both 'wet' and 'dry' labs that develop and use a wide range of genomic and epigenomic sequencing technologies along with bioinformatic methods to explore biomedical questions.
 Our aim is to explore and understand transcriptomic and epigenetic regulation in both normal and abnormal cells in varied life process.
 Despite of almost the same copies of genome, cells from different tissues, developmental stages or healthy status display varied functions and phenotypes mainly due to differential gene transcription, in which chromatin and epigenetic regulation plays key roles.
 Therefore, We are focusing on (but not restricted to) studying how cell fates are controlled by chromatin and epigenome in human health and disorders to provide novel therapy directions to fight against diseases. <br />